fjebaker/notes/discord/making-bots-python.md

 <!--END TOC-->

 ## Using the developer portal to create a bot <a name="toc-sub-tag-0"></a>
-In order to develop a bot, we need to register the correct authentication tokens, through OAuth2.
-To do this we
+In order to develop a bot, we need to register the correct authentication tokens on the developer portal, through OAuth2.
+To do this we, on the main dashboard of the portal

 - select *New Application*
 - give the application a name
 - navigate to the *Bot* tab on the hamburger menu, and attach a bot to the application

-OAuth2 protocol generates limited access tokens based on the permissions granted to the application/bot.
+OAuth2 protocol generates limited-access tokens based on the permissions granted to the application/bot.

 ### Overview of the portal <a name="toc-sub-tag-1"></a>
-The following explains some of the details which may be adjusted in the developer portal.
+The following explains some of the details which may be configured in the developer portal.

 #### Application features <a name="toc-sub-tag-2"></a>
 TODO; what is the client ID, what is the client secret?